bostontrader/bookwerx-core/README.md

 In addition to the above, in order to get the testing to work, we need:

 * BW_TEST=true - Testing will not work unless this is set to true.
 Don't fubar thy production data!

 * BWCORE_DOMAIN - The domain portion of the url for the **bookwerx-core** server.
 For example: 127.0.0.1.
 Testing will assume 'http' and use the value of BW_PORT.

 # A Few Words About Testing

 This app has no code of its own that we might reasonably want to unit test.
 It starts a server and listens for http requests.
 When it gets one, the app queries a mongo db and sends back the results.
-Perhaps I'm just [abby normal](https://www.youtube.com/watch?v=yH97lImrr0Q&t=65) but I just don't see any value to be had in trying to unit test any of this.
-Hence, I do not.
+Perhaps we are just [abby normal](https://www.youtube.com/watch?v=inqdiNVzQcc&t=37) but we just don't see any value to be had in trying to unit test any of this.
+Hence, we do not.

-Using similar logic I'm also tempted to ditch integration testing.
-But I can't bring myself to do that.
-However, in order to make a decent test, I need to hand-craft a fairly elaborate set of example data and execute a tedious sequence of operations on them.
-I make use of example data from **bookwerx-testdata** to do this.
+Using similar logic we are also tempted to ditch integration testing.
+But we cannot bring ourselves to do that.
+However, in order to make a decent test, we need to hand-craft a fairly elaborate set of example data and execute a tedious sequence of operations on them.
+We make use of example data from **bookwerx-testdata** to do this.

-Finally, I don't care much about code coverage.
+Finally, we don't care much about code coverage.
 Obviously some of these paths get covered.
-And I'm fairly certain that most of the code does indeed get covered.
-If there are other bits of code that are neglected the consequences will eventually manifest themeselves and I can then rectify.
+And we are fairly certain that most of the code does indeed get covered.
+If there are other bits of code that are neglected the consequences will eventually manifest themeselves and we can then rectify.
 Perhaps this divine insight will enable Wintermute to get that key that's been lost in the wardrobe all these years, but probably not.
-In any event, I'm going to live dangerously and just take my chances.
-Until and unless I discover otherwise, agonizing over code coverage, in this context, is just another way to [fritter and waste the hours in an off-hand way](https://www.youtube.com/watch?v=JwYX52BP2Sk&t=140)
+In any event, we are going to live dangerously and just take our chances.
+Until and unless we discover otherwise, agonizing over code coverage, in this context, is just another way to [fritter and waste the hours in an off-hand way](https://www.youtube.com/watch?v=JwYX52BP2Sk&t=140)

 # Brainwipe

-In testing I need to be able to start with a fresh slate.
-How shall I do that?
+In testing we need to [nuke it (the db) from orbit](https://www.youtube.com/watch?v=nnHmUk_J6xQ&t=27) and start over.
+How shall we do that?

 * Maybe directly build this capacity into the API.